Predicates

 and predicate_property/2) and to the message error handling

-mechanisms (i.e. sending a message corresponding to a local predicate
+mechanisms (i.e., sending a message corresponding to a local predicate

 results in a predicate_declaration